 Try the following to think creatively:

-- Lay paper on the floor and use colourful markers to scribble ideas, connect them and give parts of your course titles and names
+- Lay paper on the floor and use colorful markers to scribble ideas, connect them and give parts of your course titles and names

 - Use a fun software, like Inspiration to compose and connect your course ideas and all its parts (i.e. lessons, activities, resources, engagement, assessments)